georgalis/pub/know/llm/69d6-open-training-economics-architecture.md

 Nemotron 3 Super was pre-trained end-to-end in NVFP4 (4-bit floating point) across 25 trillion tokens.
 The technical report[^1] presents this as the first demonstration of stable FP4 pre-training at this scale and duration.

 The economic implication is direct: 4-bit arithmetic roughly halves the compute cost per training FLOP compared to BF16, and reduces memory requirements proportionally.
 The paper demonstrates this is viable without accuracy sacrifice---an MXFP8 "healing" phase before learning rate annealing was evaluated and showed no downstream accuracy gains, so the final model uses NVFP4 throughout.
 This eliminates a precision-transition step that would otherwise add engineering complexity and compute overhead.

+The viability of this result depends on stochastic rounding---the technique that prevents reduced-precision arithmetic from accumulating directional error across sequential computation steps[^1][^5].
+Without it, 4-bit rounding errors compound systematically and the training trajectory diverges; with it, rounding errors cancel over many operations and the trajectory converges correctly despite per-step imprecision.
+Stochastic rounding is the engineering intervention that makes NVFP4 a training-time precision rather than merely a post-training compression format---and with it, the roughly halved compute cost per FLOP applies to the entire 25-trillion-token pre-training run, not just to inference deployment afterward.

 The finding that 7% of parameters develop zero-valued gradients under NVFP4 (versus the same phenomenon occurring more slowly under BF16) is characterized as benign---the BF16 model reaches the same zero-gradient count given enough tokens.
 NVFP4 accelerates an already-occurring sparsification, not a pathological degradation.